 Issues in Science & Theology

-Issues in Science & Theology (IST) appears roughly every two years and can be purchased by non-members.
+Issues in Science & Theology (IST) appears roughly every two years and can be purchased by anyone from the publisher.
 Since 2015, it has appeared as a Springer series of its own (listed as Issues in Science & Religion).
 Each volume reflects the theme of a recent ESSSAT conference, and contains a collection of scholarly essays exploring current scholarly thinking on the interaction between science & theology.
-IST appeares in conjunction with Studies in Science & Theology.
+Additionally, from time to time we honour distinguished members with a Festschrift.
+ESSSAT members are entitled to free copies of the conference volumes which appeared during their membership and can request them from the treasurer (shipping fees might apply).

 Before 2015, volumes were published by T&T Clark.